natcap/natural-capital-footprint-impact/README.md

 Company footprint impact workflow (eventually to be made public)

-This script calculates metrics of the impact of human-made structures on certain ecosystem services, based on their physical footprint on the landscape.
+This command-line script calculates metrics of the impact of human-made structures on certain ecosystem services, based on their physical footprint on the landscape.

 Some useful definitions:
 - **Asset**: A unit of physical infrastructure that occupies space on the surface of the earth, such as an office, restaurant, cell tower, hospital, pipeline, or billboard.